vivek-dg/omarchy-m1/README.md

 ```

 - **Install dependencies**
-pacman -S sudo base-devel
+`pacman -S sudo base-devel`
 - **Reboot** with `reboot` command.
 After the reboot, and login, you won't see anything under `ls /mnt/psf` as expected.
 - **Install Parallels Tools** `sudo mount /dev/cdrom /mnt/` followed by `/mnt/install`.
 You should see the progress dispalyed as text.
+If you need additional details, please check [How to install Parallels Tools in Linux virtual machine](https://kb.parallels.com/en/129740)
 - **Verify dbus-broker warning**
 ```bash
 sudo systemctl daemon-reload